bbalazs88/AlizTech/README.md

 # AlizTech

-My solution for the assestment.
+My solution for the assesment.